yjw1029/Self-Reminder/README.md

 --num_errors 5 --num_feedbacks 5 --steps_per_gradient 1
 ```

-Collect responses of ChatGPT with the optmized reminder prompts.
-Currently we hard code the optimized prompt as the 5-th prompt in `evaluate_prompts.py`.
+Collect responses of ChatGPT with the optimized reminder prompts.
+Currently, we hard code the optimized prompt as the 5th prompt in `evaluate_prompts.py`.
 ```bash
 cd src/systematic